GaloisInc/argo/README.md

 Cryptol functionality is implemented, but SAW is on the way.
 The bindings are tested only with Python 3.7.

-To test out the Python bindings, first start the server listening on a
-socket:

-`cabal v2-exec cryptol-remote-api -- --socket 10006`

-Then, load the test file in a Python REPL.
+To test out the Python bindings, load the test file in a Python REPL.
 We recommend `ipython3`, because it provides easy access to docstrings and tab completion.
 Here's an example command line and Python session to give you an idea of what's currently implemented, with commentary in the form of Python comments:

 ```
 $ ipython3 -i cryptol-api_test.py